 Advising and Problem Solving

 Periodically, students with disabilities run into problems implementing their accommodations.
 This may be because an instructor is unfamiliar with how to assist in the process, the student may feel unsure or intimidated about advocating for his/her needs, or the class is designed in such a way that it is not readily clear what accommodations would be appropriate.
-Whatever the problem, Disability Resources staff members are available to assist students in considering options and working on creative solutions.
+Whatever the problem, Center for Accessible Resources staff members are available to assist students in considering options and working on creative solutions.
 We often facilitate communication between the student and instructor or help arrange meetings with the student, instructor, and or other staff who may have important ideas or information.
-Students, staff and faculty are encouraged to contact Disability Resources early when problems first come-up, so that we can all start working on resolving them as quickly as possible.
+Students, staff and faculty are encouraged to contact the Center for Accessible Resources early when problems first come-up, so that we can all start working on resolving them as quickly as possible.

 - Student Rights & Responsibilities - Complaint Processes